Contrasting Mitsubishi (OTCMKTS:MSBHF) & Marubeni (OTCMKTS:MARUY)

 Insider & Institutional Ownership

 0.1% of Marubeni shares are held by institutional investors.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares Mitsubishi and Marubeni’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Mitsubishi and Marubeni’s revenue, earnings per share and valuation.

 |Gross Revenue